 Style — Advantage air cooling (but not that much)

 This is subjective.
 But modern trends in naked and cruiser motorcycles generally favour “less is more”.

-Having liquid cooling means that you need an ungainly radiator at the front, plus piping to get to the rest of the motorcycle.
+Having liquid cooling means that you need a radiator at the front, plus piping to get to the rest of the motorcycle.